-8.1 How would you categorize the primary responsibility of your State agency?
+8.1 Ho w would you categorize the primary respons ibility of your State ag ency?
 Administration Agency Commerce Agency Community Services Agency Energy / Environment Agency Housing Agency Welfare Agency Other - Describe: Alternate Outreach and Intake, 2605(b)(15) - Assurance 15 If you selected "Welfare Agency" in question 8.1, you must complete questions 8.2, 8.3, and 8.4, as applicable.
 8.2 How do you provide alternate outreach and intake for HEATING ASSISTANCE?
 8.3 How do you provide alternate outreach and intake for COOLING ASSISTANCE?
 8.4 How do you provide alternate outreach and intake for CRISIS ASSISTANCE?
-8.5 LII IEAP Component Administration.
-Heating Cooling Crisis Weatherization 8.5a W ho determines client eligibility?
-Community Action Agencies Non-Applicable Community Action Agencies Community Action Agencies ho processes benefit payments to gas and vendors?
-Community Action Agencies Non-Applicable Community Action Agencies 8.5c who processes benefit payments to bulk fuel vendors?
-Community Action Agencies Non-Applicable Community Agencies Community Action Agencies 8.5d W ho performs installation of weatherization Community Action
+8.5 LII LIHEAP Component Administration.
+Heating Cooling Crisis Weatherization 8.5a W Who determines client eligibility?
+Community Action Agencies Non-Applicable Community Action Agencies Agencies Agencies Who processes benefit payments to gas and tric vendors?
+Community Action Agencies Non-Applicable Community Action Agencies 8.5c wł vendor twho processes benefit payments to bulk fuel dors?
+Community Action Agencies Non-Applicable Community Action Agencies 8.5d W .5d Who performs installation of weatherization Community Action

 measures?
 Agencies

 If any of your LIHEAP componen ts are not centra lly-administered by a state agency, you must

 complete questions 8.6, 8.7, 8.8, an d, if applicable, 8 3.9.

 8.6 What is your process for selecting local admini stering agencies?

 s (CAAs), their outreach and client service

 capabilities, the synergies that benefit the Fue and local assistance programs, and the infrastr e CAAs' implementation of several other federal ance Program services.

 8.7 How many local administering agencies do you use?
 Five

 8.8 Have you changed any local administering age ncies in the last year?

 C Yes •

 € No

 8.9 If so, why?

 W 4.D

 Agency was in noncompliance with grantee requirements for LIHE AP -

 Agency is under criminal investigation

 Added agency

 Agency closed

 Other - describe

-TO 0.1 1 , s = 0.04
+u

-If any of the above questions requi in the fields provided, attach a doc -
+If any of the above questions require further explanation or clarification that could not be made in the fields provided, attach a document with said explanation here.